 Water the soil more frequently in the summer but make sure the plant is never standing in water, you can also help achieve a more humid environment by misting the leaves.

-When the weather starts to cool off your orange trees growth will slow meaning it will need a lot less water than usual.
-To check if your tree needs watering you can check the first top inch of soil, if it feels medium to dry then it will need a good drink.
+When the weather starts to cool off the growth of your orange tree will slow meaning it will need a lot less water than usual.
+To check if your tree needs watering you can check the first top inch of soil if it feels medium to dry then it will need a good drink.

 Where it’s possible always try to use rainwater when feeding your plants.

 Grafted orange trees grow more slowly meaning they will require very minimal pruning.
 If you do decide that your tree needs a bit of a trim then make sure to watch out for those sharp thorns!

 For a late winter prune, you can remove any branches that are crossing over each other, unhealthy or broken.
 Then in summer all you need to do is pinch back to tips of the stems that are growing too long.
 This will limit their growth and encourage the fruiting side shoots to start growing.